couchbase/kv_engine/auditd/README.md

   *remote* and *effective_userid*.
 However additional bespoke fields can be added, if required.
 Note: it is valid to have an empty optional_fields, i.e. {}.

-Version 2 of the audit configuration supports the filtering of events by user.
-Therefore with Version 2 an additional optional attribute is permitted.

-* filtering_permiited (bool) - whether the event can be filtered or not.
+* filtering_permitted (bool) - whether the event can be filtered or not.
   If the attribute is not defined then it is defaulted that the event cannot be filtered.
 Note: we don't want to permit any ns_server or audit events from being filtered.